By Dina Eliash Robinson

 Now that rampant obesity and diabetes make us all more mindful of what we eat, even fast food restaurants are joining the revolution with salads and fat-free dishes popping up on their menus.

 This Guide is a continually growing and changing “work in progress.”
-It is limited to restaurants with menus that feature at least two or three healthy dishes and a few more that can be easily adapted to diners’ special needs or preferences.
+It is limited to restaurants with healthy meals and a few more that can be easily adapted to diners’ special needs or preferences.
 We have also selected them for their congenial atmosphere and accommodating staffs.

 Email us your recommendations of restaurants in the United States or overseas that possess similar attributes to [email protected].
 They will be reviewed and appropriate ones added to this Guide.
 We also welcome your critiques, suggestions and comments about our selections—which will be posted with the attribution you indicate (i.e. name, initials, Twitter handle, etc.).